 Professionally, I am a high school Humanities teacher for the Richmond School District #38 in BC, Canada.
-I am committed to creating a sustained educational culture that centres equity and anti- racism, curiosity and care, and invites community voices to share their experiences in hopes of amplifying a more honest understanding of our world’s reality.
+I am committed to advocating for and creating a sustained educational culture that centres equity and anti- racism, curiosity and care, and invites community voices to share their experiences in hopes of amplifying a more honest understanding of our world’s reality.

 How do we approach and do the challenging work of addressing necessary issues about inequity, access, and systems of power? … whether it’s embedded through our media, our education, or in our government and community policies.
 Our world shows up in our schools.

 Serving as a Voting Member on my school district’s Social Justice Committee and as a member of the Anti- Opression Educators Collective, I’m always seeking opportunities to collaborate with colleagues to conspire about how to better undo the work of racist school systems in the K-12 environment through pro-d workshops or curriculum writing.
 Have ideas?
 Let’s connect!

 Outside of the classroom, my time is spent supporting youth and community advocacy through non-profit work and storytelling.
 I have the pleasure of serving as a Board of Director for the Chinese Canadian Historical Society of BC and formerly Chinatown Today.
 I’m also a fan of the work of this youth network and this organization.